 Treatment for Lateral Ankle Pain

 Treatment will depend on the final diagnosis and will be personalized to your individual needs.
-Both conservative (non-operative) and surgical treatment methods may be used.
-Conservative treatments may include:
+Both conservative (non-operative) and minimally-invasive treatment methods may be used.

 - Anti-inflammatory medications, such as aspirin or ibuprofen, to reduce swelling